Hurence/logisland/logisland-documentation/user/components/details/common-processors/CheckAlerts-Detail.rst

-Add one or more field with a default value.
+Add one or more records representing alerts.
+Using a datastore.